When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Best Solar Powered Welding Helmet

-This DEKOPRO helmet scores better than the other one for the optical grading, with a 1/1/1/2 score.
-The auto-darkening filter switch changes from light to dark in 1/25,000th of a second, protecting your eyes from retina flashes and other bright lights.
+This Dekopro model improves on optical grading with a 1/1/1/2 score.
+The auto-darkening filter switches from light to dark in 1/25,000th of a second to protect your eyes from sudden retina flashes.

 Pros